BibliothecaDAO/master-scroll/docs/game/buildings.md

 ### Economic

-Worker Huts are building that increase your working population.
-The greater your popualation, the greater the output of your Resources.
+Worker Huts are buildings that increase your working population.
+The greater your population, the greater the output of your Resources.
 A consquence of having a greater population is that you will require more food otherwise your Resource generation will be capped at 25 per day - [read more here](./food)

 Worker Huts have a fixed and relative cost based on the Resources the Realm has.
 For example, a Realm with only Wood can build a Worker Hut for 10x Wood, while a Realm with Diamonds, Sapphire and Mithral will need to pay 10 of each.

 Once you build Worker Huts they will decay, so it is not a one-time purchase.
-Worker Huts decay over the course of 24 hours once building, and once fully decayed the population is decreased again.
+Worker Huts decay a set amount once every 24 hours, decay begins as soon as they are completed.
+If they decay completely your population will decrease until you rebuild them.

 ### Military